turtleDev/scramblejs/README.md

 certain changes take place.
 First, the class 'js-scramble' is added to the element.
 Also every single character inside the element is replaced with a span element.

-The library's interface consists of 3 routines.
+The library's interface consists of the following routines.

 * **scramble.enscramble(&lt;DOMElement&gt;)**